icglue/stimc/README.md

 First a c++ class is needed that inherits `stimcxx::module` (include `stimc++.h`).
 For every (used) port of the Verilog shell the class should have a `port` member, for every (used) parameter a `parameter` member of the same name as the Verilog pendant.
-Additionally can have `stimcxx::event` members in case waiting on events triggered by individual stimc threads or value-change events on ports is needed (similar to SystemC events).
+Additionally it can have `stimcxx::event` members in case waiting on events triggered by individual stimc threads or value-change events on ports is needed (similar to SystemC events).